-- It's black turn and black has 6 different possible legal moves including 4 of them being moving its elephant and two flipping moves at a1 or a8. - It is difficult for black to secure a win by moving its elephant.
+- It's BLACK turn and BLACK has 6 different possible legal moves including 4 of them being moving its elephant and two flipping moves at a1 or a8.
+It is difficult for BLACK to secure a win by moving its elephant along - It is difficult for BLACK to secure a win by moving its elephant along any of the 3 possible directions, namely up, right or left, or by capturing the RED pawn at the left hand side.